 Modernist planning systems in the global South have (by and large) been inherited from well-developed systems in the global North, historically through colonialism and the contemporary socio-spatial restructuring of globalisation.
 The 2009 UN-Habitat State of World's Cities Report, Planning Sustainable Cities, has called attention to the role of planning in bringing about transformation of urban areas in the global South through an effective engagement with informality by (i) recognising the informal sector's positive contributions to housing and employment; (ii) changing policies to formalise and regulate, rather than evict, settlements; and (iii) extend the reach and legitimacy of forward planning (UN-Habitat 2009:53-54).
 However, the modernist urban planning system is now generally considered as adding to the urban crisis.
 Watson (2009a) argues that modernist planning systems, with its contextual setting of the global North, have not been concerned with urbanisation, poverty, and environmental sustainability.
-These powerful ideals19 often translate into policies that are not suited for lower-income cities, often 'sweeping away the poor'.
-Watson (2009a) further suggests that zoning ordinances/land use regulations and building regulations are some of the most telling aspects of planning systems that indirectly excludes the poor and reinforces informality.
+These powerful ideals often translate into policies that are not suited for lower-income cities, often 'sweeping away the poor'.
+Watson (2009a) further suggests that zoning ordinances/land use regulations and

-19 Watson (2009a) recalls Le Corbusier's modernist ideal of Paris in 1920s and 30s where slums, narrow streets and mixed use areas were demolished for the preferred high rise residential tower blocks and flowing boulevards for the bourgeoisie (2009a:172).
+&lt;sup>19 Watson (2009a) recalls Le Corbusier's modernist ideal of Paris in 1920s and 30s where slums, narrow streets and mixed use areas were demolished for the preferred high rise residential tower blocks and flowing boulevards for the bourgeoisie (2009a:172).
 Le Corbusier famously posed the question, 'Architecture or Revolution?' and offered the answer, 'Revolution can be avoided' (Le Corbusier 1923).